Vitor238/Covid19-Brasil/README-EN.md

 ## About

-Covid 19 Brasil is an app with the objective of helping the population to face the COVID 19 pandemic, informing its symptoms, ways of prevention and useful information
+Covid19 Brazil is an app with the objective of helping the population to face the COVID 19 pandemic, informing its symptoms, ways of prevention and useful information

 ## Screenshots